“Whilst you’re there” – a slippery slope in business

 The one common factor should always be to ask yourself who should be paying for the additional time and materials you will need to complete the job – you, the detailer – who may not have been able to foresee this, or the customer – who is going to benefit from the result.

-In this industry we seem to be so scared to approach the customer and open discussion about these situations, when at the end of the day, it is they who will benefit from the outcome of your work.
+In this industry, we seem to be so scared to approach the customer and open discussion about these situations when at the end of the day, it is they who will benefit from the outcome of your work.
 Let’s break this down into the two examples given above:

 The car was worse than described

-In this instance we realise the need to properly qualify our customers first.
-If you are quoting blind, then the client needs to understand that you can only give an “estimate” and it is down to you as the service provider to educate them of this.
+In this instance, we realise the need to properly qualify our customers first.
+If you are quoting blind, then the client needs to understand that you can only give an “estimate” and it is down to you as the service provider to educate them about this.
 You will, no doubt, have seen how many companies will provide a “from” price on their website and Social Media in order that potential customers can see an idea of a typical cost – this is a great way to operate as it takes away some of the guesswork and gives a starting point, but this should not be the price that you always charge – it’s just a basic price in an expected starting condition.

-How about putting together a list of questions to ask potential customers in order that you are better forewarned of a vehicle’s position.
+How about putting together a list of questions to ask potential customers in order that you are better forewarned of a vehicle’s position?